DaianeFrancisca/Topological-Inaccuracy-in-Pore-Scale-CFD-Particle-Transport-Modeling/README.md

 (Reference: Figure 7 from Silva et al., 2026, showing the transition from functional resolution to numerical occlusion as the Resampling Factor decreases.)

 # 5. Contact
-For questions regarding the methodology or data, please contact: Daiane Francisca do Nascimento Silva Universidade Federal de Pernambuco, Brazil
+For questions regarding the methodology or data, please contact: Daiane Francisca do Nascimento Silva
 Email: daiane.francisca@ufpe.br